hirosystems/ordhook/docs/how-to-guides/how-to-run-ordhook-as-a-service-using-bitcoind.md

 ### Setting up a Bitcoin Node

 The Bitcoin Core daemon (bitcoind) is a program that implements the Bitcoin protocol for remote procedure call (RPC) use.
-Chainhook can be set up to interact with the Bitcoin chainstate through bitcoind's ZeroMQ interface, its embedded networking library, passing raw blockchain data to be evaluated for relevant events.
+Ordhook can be set up to interact with the Bitcoin chainstate through bitcoind's ZeroMQ interface, its embedded networking library, passing raw blockchain data to be evaluated for relevant events.

 This guide is written to work with the latest Bitcoin Core software containing bitcoind, [Bitcoin Core 25.0](https://bitcoincore.org/bin/bitcoin-core-25.0/).

 > **_NOTE:_**
 >
-> While bitcoind can and will start syncing a Bitcoin node, customizing this node to your use cases beyond supporting a Chainhook is out of scope for this guide.
+> While bitcoind can and will start syncing a Bitcoin node, customizing this node to your use cases beyond supporting a Ordhook is out of scope for this guide.
 See the Bitcoin wiki for ["Running Bitcoin"](https://en.bitcoin.it/wiki/Running_Bitcoin) or bitcoin.org [Running A Full Node guide](https://bitcoin.org/en/full-node).

 - Make note of the path of your `bitcoind` executable (located within the `bin` directory of the `bitcoin-25.0` folder you downloaded above appropriate to your operating system)
-- Navigate to your project folder where your Chainhook node will reside, create a new file, and rename it to `bitcoin.conf`.
+- Navigate to your project folder where your Ordhook node will reside, create a new file, and rename it to `bitcoin.conf`.
 Copy the configuration below to this `bitcoin.conf` file.
 - Find and copy your Bitcoin data directory and paste to the `datadir` field in the `bitcoin.conf` file below.
 Either copy the default path (see [list of default directories by operating system](https://en.bitcoin.it/wiki/Data_directory)) or copy the custom path you set for your Bitcoin data
 - Set a username of your choice for bitcoind and use it in the `rpcuser` configuration below (`devnet` is a default).
 - Set a password of your choice for bitcoind and use it in the `rpcpassword` configuration below (`devnet` is a default).